 - Key Performance Indicators (KPIs): A key performance indicator is a form of quantifiable measurement that companies use to measure tasks associated with the success of their business, in this case, recruitment.
 Examples of recruitment KPI are cost-per-hire and time to hire.

 - Placement: Placement is the process by which a selected candidate is placed in their employment position.
 In this stage, the candidate is told about their responsibilities and is set to work.

 - Onboarding: Onboarding is the process of integrating new hires with their colleagues and into the work environment.
-The aim of onboarding to ensure that new hires are comfortable and aware of their roles.
+The aim of onboarding is to ensure that new hires are comfortable and aware of their roles.
 Examples of ways to do that include the use of HRIS, orientation, and mentorship program.

-- Time to hire: This is the metric designed to measure the time it takes for a company to go through the hiring process from an open position to successfully hired position.
+- Time to hire: This is the metric designed to measure the time it takes for a company to go through the hiring process from an open position to a successfully hired position.